Buying Luxury Real Estate on Maui: What High-End Buyers Should Understand

 • Multi-generational usability

-Understanding how a property aligns with lifestyle priorities is often just as important as evaluating financial considerations alone.
+Understanding how a property aligns with personal lifestyle priorities is often just as important as evaluating financial considerations.

 Common Mistakes Luxury Buyers Make on Maui

-Even experienced buyers can encounter challenges in Maui's highly nuanced resort-residential market.
+Even experienced buyers can encounter challenges within Maui's highly nuanced resort-residential market.

-• Evaluating purchase price without fully analyzing long-term ownership economics
+• Focusing on purchase price rather than ownership economics

 Long-Term Value in a Supply-Constrained Market